Beach Cottages

 Further up the coast lies Beadnell, a sweet little coastal village that sits at the northern tip of a glorious sandy beach on Beadnell Bay.
 The beach is backed by huge dunes and stretches for mile upon mile.
 The harbour is handsome and historic and offers excellent water sport facilities and the village is equally well equipped with all the amenities, pubs and shops you'd expect of a top notch resort.

-Beadnell is the perfect base from which to explore Northumberland's stunning wildlife and many historic castles, namely the forts of Bamburgh, Lindesfarne, Warkworth, Dunstanburgh and Berwick upon Tweed, all of which are within a short drive.
+Beadnell is the perfect base from which to explore Northumberland's stunning wildlife and many historic castles, namely the forts of Bamburgh, Lindesfarne, Alnmouth, Dunstanburgh and Berwick upon Tweed, all of which are within a short drive.
 Big families or groups of friends should check out the Northumberland group cottages listed with us, many which accept pets and are just moments from the beach.

 If wildlife is more your thing then you should head for Seahouses, a seaside gem that resides on a unique Coastal Area of Outstanding Natural Beauty.
 Here there is an unspoilt fishing harbour where little fishing boats still bring in a daily catch, and where these same boats offer tours to witness an amazing seal colony just off shore on the Farne Islands.